 The next morning I mentioned to my friend that the canoe they had wanted for the wedding had not materialized.
 He left and quickly reappeared with wood, a saw, and a drill and made her a canoe for drinks.
 It was amazing and so wonderful to see someone so dedicated to making sure she had the best day ever.

 So we had a little bit of a late start but we got everyone on their way.
-The bride headed out to her appointments and errands and we started on our almost 2 hour journey.
-The guys sat up front driving and talking and us women sat in the back just chatting away when we heard a noise.
+The bride headed out to her appointments and errands and we started on our almost 2-hour journey.
+The guys sat up front driving and talking while us women-folk sat in the back just chatting away when we heard a noise.

 Luckily though one of my sisters was following and she was able to take my dad to get the parts.
 We had a little roadside picnic and waited.
 I’ll admit it was a little hard to keep the faith as time passed with little progress.